shoully/Safragt-Privacy-Policy/Privacy_Policy_2.0.md

+# Safragt IO
-# Safragt Game Privacy Policy
+## Privacy Policy

 Version: 2.0
 Date: August 24, 2024

-I, Ihab Shoully, developed the game "Safragt" as a free, offline app.
+I, Ihab Shoully, developed the game "Safragt IO" as a free, offline app.
 This game is provided at no cost and is intended for use as is.

 ### Information Collection and Use